darrell-plant/study-cards/README.md

 - In Scroll mode, use arrows to move between items, and A/B/R to loop range.
 - Car Mode toggled via 🚗/🏠 icon.
 - Multi-select Cards via the dropdown to study combined Sets; the header shows combined count (e.g. Combined (2 / 20)).
+- Swipe left ⬅️ remove card; Swipe right ➡️ add to Difficult list and remove from session.
+- Review Difficult cards anytime: Home → Review → (Export or New Deck).

 ## 💾 Saving
 - Use the 💾 Save button to write changes explicitly.